.THE FIRST TIMER’S GUIDE TO ZOZOBRA

 Seen in pieces, with Zozobra’s massive head looking out over the gargantuan torso full of all things gloomy –– divorce papers, report cards, pink slips –– it’s all gone in there –– the old grouch doesn’t seem quite so threatening.
 But just you wait until the main event!

 The Burning of Zozobra takes place annually on the Friday of Labor Day weekend at Fort Marcy Park in downtown Santa Fe, New Mexico, next occurring on Friday, September 03, 2021.
-Burn time is scheduled for 9:20 p.m.
+The Zozobra Show starts at 9:10 p.m., weather permitting.
 Weather conditions may require an earlier or later start time, but Zozobra is a rain or shine event and will burn regardless of the elements!

 Still have questions?
 Check out the FAQ.